hillarykrumbholz/Election_Analysis/README.md

   - Diana DeGetter received 73.8% of the vote and 272,892 number of votes.
   - Raymon Anthony Doane received 3.1% of the vote and 11,606 number of the votes.
 - The winner of the election was:
-  - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes
+  - Candidate Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
 The Election Commision is wanting the following tasks to be completed in order to confirm the voter turnout for each county that voted in this congressional district.